 A former Philadelphia 76ers cheerleader, Darlene does not regret the years she gabbed through high school science classes.
 She earned a Master’s degree at the University of Pennsylvania, studying science history, sociology, and science policy to learn more about people like herself: “hybrid actors,” citizens interested in but not formally trained in the sciences.
 Discovering it was remarkably difficult to find opportunities to participate in science in any meaningful way, she launched SciStarter, a citizen science hub connecting people to science they can do.
 SciStarter was named one of Philadelphia’s Top Ten Tech Start Ups.
 Darlene lives in Philadelphia with her husband and four children, who have made it a hobby to explore the rainforests of Costa Rica.
-She’s also a faculty associate at Arizona State University where she teaches a graduate course, aptly titled, Citizen Science.
+She’s also a Professor of Practice at Arizona State University.

 Her dedication, impact, and innovative approaches have been featured in Science, The Scientist, the Chronicle of Higher Education, Newsweek.com, Forbes.com, Discover Magazine, Fox National Headline News, CNN, NPR and even ESPN, and many other national media outlets in the U.S. and internationally.
 She and her husband live in Philadelphia with their four young children.